Kaizersensei/densetsu-sky-system-godot/README.md

 - The example project keeps assets local and simple on purpose.
 It is meant as a reusable base, not a finished vertical slice.

 ## Scope
 This repository is intended to provide the reusable sky and weather stack only.
-It does not include private gameplay code, terrain systems, or project-specific scene dependencies.
+It does not include gameplay code or project-specific scene dependencies.